“Planting Dragon’s Teeth in the Enemy’s Garden”

 Other standard weapons were the Colt 1911, the Grease gun, the Thompson, the M-1 Garand, and the Welrod, a suppressed pistol used to quietly dispatch enemy soldiers to meet their god.

-There were no GPSs, no SAT-phones, no body armor, no Night Stalkers with QRF to come to the rescue if things turned to crap.
+There were no GPSs, No SAT-phones, No body armor, No Night Stalkers with QRF to come to the rescue if things turned to crap.
 They had what they with them when they jumped in.
-The mission, each other, and the acceptance of their fate was all they needed.
+The mission, each other, and the acceptance of their fate is all they needed.

 All OSS wore civilian clothes in the U.S., and most wore civies in combat zones.
 Technically, they were spies and eligible for summary execution if caught.
 Unfortunately, summary execution was too merciful and un-entertaining for the Gestapo.

 Jedburgh’s missions supported and bolstered existing operations.
 They would bring new intelligence, provide liaison between the advancing Allies and the Resistance.
 They participated in sabotage and other operations needed to cripple the German response to the invasion.
 Consequently, the Nazis were forced to deplete resources to deal with the resistance leaving less than adequate assets to repel the allied invasion.

 Without Operation Jedburgh, the D-day invasion would have never succeeded.
 These mostly unknown warriors were what Wild Bill called “Dragon’s Teeth,” and he “sewed them freely into the enemy’s garden.”
 Gen. William Donovan, was tasked with creating a clandestine force to operate behind enemy borders.
 He was successful, and the U.S. has actively maintained and operated the force Donovan created ever since.